moschiel/mockshadow/README.md

 # mockshadow

-**mockshadow** is a command‑line tool that creates a _shadow tree_ of your C project, where any **function, variable, macro, typedef, enum, struct or union** can be replaced by a user‑written mock implementation — all without touching your original source files.

 **Motivation**: I wanted to run and debug an embedded firmware as a regular process on my PC, mocking every hardware dependency and without needing the real board.
 I wasn't interested in unit testing — I actually wanted to simulate the full firmware execution.
+So I created mockshadow to help me mock hardware dependencies more easily.

+**mockshadow** is a command‑line tool that creates a _shadow tree_ of your C project, where any **function, variable, macro, typedef, enum, struct or union** can be replaced by a user‑written mock implementation — all without touching your original source files.

 Instead of manual patches inside the production sources, the developer creates parallel files (prefixed with **__**__mock__**__**) containing textual instructions that specify _what_ to replace and _with what_.
 When you run `mockshadow mock`, the tool locates the symbol in the original code and generates a modified copy in an output folder.